grafana/loki/docs/sources/get-started/deployment-modes.md

 ---
 # Loki deployment modes

-Loki has many component microservices, and is designed to run as a horizontally-scalable distributed system.
-The Loki binary and Docker image include all of the Loki component microservices, letting you customize how you deploy Loki.
+Loki is a distributed system consisting of many microservices.
+It also has a unique build model where all of those microservices exist within the same binary.

 You can configure the behavior of the single binary with the `-target` command-line flag to specify which microservices will run on startup.
 You can further configure each of the components in the `loki.yaml` file.

-As Loki stores indexes and chunks separately, you can easily redeploy a cluster under a different mode as your needs change, with minimal or no configuration changes.
+Because Loki decouples the data it stores from the software which ingests and queries it, you can easily redeploy a cluster under a different mode as your needs change, with minimal or no configuration changes.

 ## Scalable monolithic deployment mode